lokalized/lokalized-java/README.md

 #### 4. Ensure Determinism via Tiebreakers

-Suppose you have two translation files for Portuguese - Brazilian (`pt-BR`) and European (`pt-PT`).
+Suppose you have two localized strings files for Portuguese - Brazilian (`pt-BR`) and European (`pt-PT`).

 A user who prefers only Angolan Portuguese (`pt-AO`) as defined by their `Accept-Language` HTTP request header then accesses your webapp.

 Lokalized needs to know how to consistently "break the tie" to provide the Angolan user with a `pt` translation.

-To that end, Lokalized will require that you specify `tiebreakerLocalesByLanguageCode` if it detects that you have more than one translation file per ISO 639 language code.
+To that end, Lokalized will require that you specify `tiebreakerLocalesByLanguageCode` if it detects that you have more than one localized strings file per ISO 639 language code.

 ```java
 Strings strings = Strings.withFallbackLocale(FALLBACK_LOCALE)